Updated: Mar 5th, 2019

 PRADHAN MANTRI JAN DHAN YOJANA

 A national scheme for financial inclusion targeted at ensuring affordable access to financial services, such as savings accounts at the banks, insurance, credit, remittance, and pension.
-The following are the features:
+You can find short term investment options for getting higher returns.

 - What?s the eligibility?
 This scheme was introduced for people that belong to economically weaker sections of the country.
 The scheme is also linked to schemes like LPG subsidy introduced by the Govt.